mjdominus/util/README.md

 it in the specified file.
 If you omit the filename, it will be inferred from the URL.

+`ifchanged` watches a file using the Linux "inotify" facility and runs a command whenever the file changes.

 With arguments, `localtime` converts the arguments from epoch time to local time and prints the conversions one per line.
 Without arguments, it is a filter, replacing an epoch time at the beginning of